 - You are letting your opponents in with all sorts of hands

 - You aren’t doing anything to define their range

 - You aren’t taking initiative in the hand

-In a situation where you have a small pocket pair or suited connectors like 7-8 or 9-10 and you’re facing a few limps in front of you, you might limp along from a late position and try to get a good flop.
-This is especially applicable in cash games where you’re usually quite deep and there is plenty to fight for if you do get what you’re after.
+In a situation where you have a small pocket pair or suited connectors like 7-8 or 9-10, and you’re facing a few limps in front of you, you might limp along from a late position and try to get a good flop.
+This is especially applicable in cash games where you’re usually quite deep, playing loose opponents with high VPIP, and there is plenty to fight for if you do get what you’re after.

-Of course, before deciding to limp, you need to be sure player(s) behind you aren’t likely to raise.
+Of course, before deciding to limp, you need to be sure the players behind you aren’t likely to raise.
 On a typically passive table, you’ll be able to get away with more limping so take advantage of this on occasion.
-You don’t have to punish the limpers all the time; occasionally you can join them as well.
+You don’t have to punish the limpers all the time; occasionally, you can join them as well.

 PokerSnowie suggests a fairly wide raising range against limpers when you’re on the button:

 This is because you’ll not only take many pots before the flop, but you’ll always be in position on the flop and later streets.
 Many times, you’ll be able to win the pot by a simple continuation bet.
 Furthermore, you might over-realize your equity when you raise with the weaker part of your hand range and hit big because players might have a hard time putting you on that part of the range.

 Limp Pots Tip #4 – Attacking limpers in tournaments

 In cash games, people tend to be much happier splashing their chips around because they can always reload.
 In tournaments, however, many inexperienced players will be looking to see cheap flops by limping in but will be reluctant to call big raises or shoves because they’ll be risking their tournament lives.